aifactoryai23-ai/reimagined-giggle/README.md

 # homestaging
-Turn any interior photo into a stunning, professionally staged listing in seconds.
+Turn any interior or exterior photo into a stunning, professionally staged listing in seconds.